core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ~~~~~~~~~~~
 {: #example-oscore title="Example of group observation with Group OSCORE"}

 The two external_aad used to encrypt and sign the multicast notification above have 'request\_kid' = 5, 'request\_piv' = 501 and 'request_kid_context' = 0x57ab2e.
-These values are specified in the 'kid', 'piv' and 'kid context' field of the OSCORE option of the phantom observation request, which is encoded in the 'ph_req' parameter of the unicast informative response to the two clients.
+These values are specified in the 'kid', 'piv' and 'kid context' field of the OSCORE Option of the phantom observation request, which is encoded in the 'ph_req' parameter of the unicast informative response to the two clients.
 Thus, the two clients can build the two same external\_aad for decrypting and verifying this multicast notification and the following ones.

 # Intermediaries {#intermediaries}